MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 For these languages, menu options, dialog boxes, and messages from the Azure Information Protection client display in the user's language.
 There is a single installer that detects the language, so no additional configuration is required to install the Azure Information Protection client for different languages.

 However, label names and descriptions that you specify are not automatically translated when you configure labels in the Azure Information Protection policy.
 Beginning with August 30, 2017, the current [default policy](../deploy-use/configure-policy-default.md) includes support for some languages.
 For users to see labels in their preferred language, provide your own translations and configure the Azure Information Protection policy to use these translations.
 For more information, see [How to configure labels for different languages in Azure Information Protection](../deploy-use/configure-policy-languages.md).
 Visual markings are not translated and do not support more than one language.

+### Upgrading the Azure Information Protection client

+If you installed the client by using the executable or Windows installer file, you must manually install new releases of the client.
+When you install the client by using Windows Update, new releases automatically become available for download in the catalog a few weeks after the release.

+Use the [version history](../rms-client/client-version-release-history.md) to see what's new and changed for new releases.

 ## Uninstalling the Azure Information Protection client